ios-factor/ios-factor.com/README.md

 # ios-factor

-Inspired by the famous [twelve-factor app framework](https://www.12factor.net/), a methodology to write web services.
-This project uses the same structure and similar principals, re-written and applied to iOS app.
+Inspired by the famous [twelve-factor app framework](https://www.12factor.net/), a methodology to write high-quality web services.
+This project uses the same structure and similar principals, re-written and applied to iOS apps.

 This project was started by [@KrauseFx](https://twitter.com/KrauseFx)